lsst-sitcom/sitcomtn-048/index.rst

 ^^^^^^^^^

 During early operations of the Auxiliary Telescope, there was a need to have the information required for operators assembled into a single area with a coherent, searchable structure.
-Following from the examples used by DM, specifically for the `DM Pipelines <https://pipelines.lsst.io>`_, a space was created to support this purpose.
+Following from the examples used by DM, specifically the architecture used for `DM Pipelines <https://pipelines.lsst.io>`_ documentation, two webspaces have been created to support this purpose.
+These are described in the subsections below.

-These areas are best used for user-facing documentation.
+Webspaces are areas are best used for user-facing documentation.
-This includes general information, how-to's and procedures that are not subject to change control, and therefore does not risk the safety of personnel or equipment.
+This includes general information, how-to's and procedures that are not subject to change control, and therefore do not risk the safety of personnel or equipment.
-Anything requiring strict reviews (e.g. glass lift plans) cannot be put in this area, but they can be linked!
+Anything requiring strict reviews (e.g. glass lift plans) cannot be put into a webspace, but they can be linked!

-Users are encouraged to populate this areas.
+Users are encouraged to populate these areas, which can be accomplished via a standard pull-request to github repos (details in the following sections).
 If there is not an obvious space for your content then please ask in the ``#rubinobs-sitcom-docs`` Slack channel.
 In the event that a large series of documentation is required that does not fit into the already created webspaces, it is possible to create new spaces with relative ease.